ElementsProject/lightning/doc/REPRODUCIBLE.md

 binary corresponds a) to the exact version of the and b) that no malicious changes have been applied before or after the compilation.

-c-lightning has provided a manifest of the binaries included in a release, along with signatures from the maintainers since version 0.6.2.
+Core Lightning has provided a manifest of the binaries included in a release, along with signatures from the maintainers since version 0.6.2.

 The steps involved in creating reproducible builds are: